island-is/island.is/libs/clients/smartsolutions/README.md

 # Smart Solutions

-A library enabling interaction with of digital licenses.
+A library enabling interaction with various digital licenses.
 This library was generated with [Nx](https://nx.dev).

 ## Usage